 1:44am: Arrived in 1 piece at Bara Beach.
 Hotel is lovely.
 Owner, Elvis, even had cold beer waiting.
 Can’t wait to see the beach in the morning.

-I spent the morning walking the long stretch of white sand (which went all the way to the town of Bira at low tide) and then made a stop by the only other hotel in the area, the Bara Beach Hotel.
-It was the other place I’d considered staying before deciding on Mangga Lodge and it was just beautiful.
-It would be hard to go wrong with either if you were planning a visit to the area.
+It’s the other place I considered staying before deciding on Mangga Lodge and it’s just beautiful.
+It would be hard to go wrong with either if you’re planning a visit to the area.

 Saturday Night Fever in Bira

 That afternoon as I’m grabbing a beer from the lodge’s super-convenient honor-bar-fridge (you just write down whatever you take under your name on the wall), Elvis asks me to peruse the dinner menu and place my order.